 Packing Up for Travel: Things to Remember before Going on Overseas Trips

-Travelling overseas is exciting and enjoyable, as you’ll experience a different culture and go to places you’ve never been before.
+Travelling overseas is exciting and enjoyable.
+You’ll experience a different culture and go to places you’ve never been before.
 Prepare well for your journey by purchasing travel insurance that fits your needs in the event of an accident or issue while travelling.
 Your safety is of the utmost importance so it is important to read the PDS thoroughly so that it covers the most important items to your travel experience.
 This way you can remain relaxed during your vacation, which is the point of vacationing in the first place.

 How can you assure that you’ll be safe in your journey?
 Getting insurance for your overseas travel needs can cover you in case the unexpected happens.
 You should always take precaution when travelling of your own personal belongings and health, and it pays to have it when you need it.
-Remember that your safety is your business however and that policies don’t cover situations where you’ve been negligent of your wellbeing.
+Remember that your safety is your responsibility, and travel insurance policies don't cover purposeful negligence.

 Travel agencies recommend the following safety rules to travellers.
 These minimise the chances of untoward incidents, letting you enjoy a fun trip.

 Learning More About Your Destination

 It’s fun to go out on your own and visit a place you’ve never been before.
-However, can be risky if you haven’t appropriately researched your destination.
+However, it can be risky if you haven’t appropriately researched your destination.
 Learn more about the local laws and customs before you go.
 If the place isn’t known for speaking your language, learn some basic terms that will help you get by, such as basic greetings and expressions.
 This can help you communicate in a straightforward manner, which might even endear you to the locals.
 A dictionary of English with translations in the local language might do you some good too.

 Getting Ready for Travel Insurance